Free Knowledge Base

 — Yogi Berra

 This quote shows how important OKR's philosophy of focusing on the goal is.
-Companies have many tools to achieve strategic goals.
-System infrastructures and skilled employees are available.
-However, all of them must come together in harmony toward common goals.
+Companies have many tools to achieve strategic goals, from system infrastructures to skilled employees, but all of them must come together in harmony toward common goals.
 It is highly important for everyone in the organization to know and embrace the goals at every level.
 Everyone must be aware of their responsibilities and these responsibilities must align with company goals and strategies.
 This approach is at the core of the OKR methodology.

 This method enables organizations to identify their most important focus points and priorities.
 It clarifies expectations and supports everyone working within the framework of common goals.
-OKR acts as a guide in the constantly changing business world.
-It is a vital tool for the need for agility.
+OKR acts as a guide in the constantly changing business world and a vital tool for staying agile.

 History and Core Philosophy of OKR

-OKR's roots date back to the MBO (Management by Objectives) approach in the 1950s by Peter Drucker.
-Managers and employees determined goals together.
-Management by Objectives was generally followed in a yearly, rigid structure and mostly focused only on performance appraisal.
+OKR's roots date back to the MBO (Management by Objectives) approach developed by Peter Drucker in the 1950s, in which managers and employees determined goals together.
+Management by Objectives was generally followed in a yearly, rigid structure and focused mostly on performance appraisal.

-OKR was developed to address the shortcomings of this approach.
-It was implemented by Intel's CEO, Andrew S. Grove, in the 1970s.
-Grove made the system more agile and transparent and built it upon challenging goals.
+OKR was developed to address the shortcomings of this approach and was implemented by Intel's CEO, Andrew S. Grove, in the 1970s.
+Grove made the system more agile and transparent, also building it upon challenging goals.

 The methodology became popular with John Doerr, who left Intel.
-Doerr introduced this system to Google, a small startup, in 1999.
-Doerr predicted that OKR would support Google in becoming a giant technology company.
-OKR became a powerful management tool.
-John Doerr summarized the philosophy of OKR with a single acronym: FACT.
+Doerr introduced this system to Google, a small startup, in 1999 and predicted that OKR would support Google in becoming a giant technology company.
+OKR became a powerful management tool and Doerr summarized its philosophy with a single acronym: FACT.

 Core Principles of the OKR Approach